Fast Food Addiction – How Convenience Eating Is Reshaping Indian Health

 1. Is fast food addiction recognized medically?

 Fast food addiction is not yet classified as a formal medical disorder.
 However, studies show that processed, high-sugar, and high-fat foods activate the same dopamine reward pathways as drugs, leading to dependency-like behavior.
-This makes it difficult for individuals to cut back despite knowing the health risks.

 2. Why do people crave fast food even when not hungry?

 Cravings are often driven by the brain’s reward system rather than hunger.
 Fast food is engineered to be hyper-palatable, combining salt, sugar, and fat to create strong taste satisfaction.
-Over time, the brain starts associating these foods with comfort and instant gratification, fueling cravings even in the absence of hunger.

 3. What health risks are linked to frequent fast food consumption?

 Regular fast food intake is linked to obesity, diabetes, cardiovascular diseases, fatty liver, hormonal imbalances, and digestive issues.
-It also contributes to mental health problems like depression and anxiety.
-Research shows diets high in ultra-processed foods significantly raise the risk of early mortality.

 Leave a Reply